CupInertia/consumption/README.md

 and used OAuth for authentication between the two, giving either full freedom.

 ### 2
-The generated consumption data is based on hourly measurements, not a continuous readouts from meters, with timestamps.
-It is convenient for the application, but potentially not realistic.
+The generated consumption data is based on hourly measurements, not continuously incrementing readouts from meters, with timestamps.
+It is convenient for the application, but potentially unrealistic.

 ### 3
-The solution doesn't account for consumption on different years at the moment, per meter that is.
+The solution doesn't account for consumption on different years, per meter that is.